pixelstorm/git-flow/readme.md

 ## Repos have one master branch:
   - Master(deployed to staging + production sites)

-## Deploying features and bugfixes to Staging:
+## Deploying features and bugfixes to Staging site:
  1. Pull from master repo
  1. If you want create a local feature branch.
  1. Dev and test locally